Symphony No. 0 (Schnittke)

 Symphony No. 0 by Russian composer Alfred Schnittke was composed in 1956–57 whilst Schnittke was a student at the Moscow Conservatory.
 It was given its first performance in 1957 by the Moscow Conservatory Symphony Orchestra conducted by Algis Zhiuratis.
-Present at the premiere were Dmitri Shostakovich and Dmitry Kabalevsky.
+Dmitri Shostakovich and Dmitry Kabalevsky were both present at the premiere.

-The symphony is scored for an orchestra of:
+Music

-3 flutes (third doubling piccolo), 2 oboes (second doubling cor anglais), 3 clarinets, 2 bassoons, 4 horns, 3 trumpets, 3 trombones, tuba, percussion, harpsichord, piano, and strings.
+The symphony is scored for an orchestra of 3 flutes (third doubling piccolo), 2 oboes (second doubling cor anglais), 3 clarinets, 2 bassoons, 4 horns, 3 trumpets, 3 trombones, tuba, percussion, harpsichord, piano, and strings.